emersion/go-mbox/README.md

 * github.com/sam-falvo/mbox
 * github.com/bthomson/mbox

-Both packages provide ways to the mbox file format.
+Both packages provide ways to parse the mbox file format.
 After looking at the code of both packages I decided to roll my own variant, leveraging the standard library as much as possible.
 This implementation basically boils down to one well tested split function for bufio.Scanner.